 Through the use of questionnaires, it is possible to obtain useful information from fishermen or professional seafarers.
 The value of this information is generally qualitative and not quantitative, so it is most useful when it involves data on seabird distribution (Common Indicator 3), particularly on the location of nesting sites / colonies.
-Occasionally, the collaboration of fishermen can provide additional info on breeding phenology or success, and thus contribute to Common Indicator 5 (demography).
+Occasionally, the collaboration of fishermen can provide additional info on breeding phenology or success, although the burden of the collection of demographic data must remain with objective methods such as colony counts by experienced staff possibly with the assistance of cameras near nests.